8 Interesting Field Trips for Middle Schoolers

 Schedules do get busier when kids move into the higher grades, but it is still important to plan opportunities for students to explore their community as a way to enhance their learning.

-Field Trips for Middle and High School Students
+Field Trips for Middle School Students

 1. State Capitol Building